mattmassicotte/cosl/README.md

 Sooo, I'm just going to not write any legalese.
 I know there has to be some eventually.
 Just because I don't **like** our legal system doesn't mean I can ignore it.
 But I also don't have to go quietly.
 And I wasn't sure it would be worth the effort because it's possible everyone will just think this is stupid.

-If you happen to be a lawyer that things this is an interesting concept and isn't completely offended by my preceding tirade, I'd love your help.
+If you happen to be a lawyer that thinks this is an interesting concept and isn't completely offended by my preceding tirade, I'd love your help.

 ## The License